 Assume that $dw_1\wedge\cdots\wedge dw_p\neq0$ generically on $S$.
 Given $m\in\NN$ and $\eps\in(0,m+p)$, for any holomorphic section $f\in\Gamma(U,K_\Omega\otimes E)$ satisfying $\int_U|f|_{\omega,h}^2e^{-\varphi}dV_\omega<+\infty$, there exists a holomorphic section $F\in\Gamma(\Omega,K_\Omega\otimes E)$ such that $F$ coincides with $f$ up to order $m$ along $S$ and

 \end{theorem}

 In the proof of Theorem \ref{MainThm:Opt}, we need a concavity for certain minimal $L^2$ integrals.
 As a by-product of the proof, we obtain a necessary condition for the above concavity degenerating to linearity (see Remark \ref{Rmk:ConcaveLinear}).
-We can use such a necessary condition to prove the equality part of Suita's conjecture, this approach is partially different from Guan-Zhou \cite{GuanZhou2015} and Dong \cite{Dong2018arxiv} (see Section \ref{Sec:Suita}).\\
+We can use such a necessary condition to prove the equality part of Suita's conjecture, this approach is partially different from Guan-Zhou \cite{GuanZhou2015} and Dong \cite{DongArxiv} (see Section \ref{Sec:Suita}).\\

-Recall that, Blocki \cite{Blocki2014} obtained the optimal estimate in Theorem \ref{Thm:BlockiExt} by using a tensor power trick that relies on the product property of Bergman kernels.
+Blocki \cite{Blocki2014} obtained the optimal estimate in Theorem \ref{Thm:BlockiExt} by using a tensor power trick that relies on the product property of Bergman kernels.
 Notice that, for open set $\Omega\Subset\CC^n$ and $z_0\in\Omega$, one has

-i.e. the Bergman kernel records the norm of certain minimal $L^2$ extension!
-As another main result, we prove a product property for certain minimal $L^2$ extensions, which generalizes the product property of Bergman kernels.
+i.e. the Bergman kernel is the reciprocal of the norm of certain minimal $L^2$ extension.
+As another main result, we prove a product property for general minimal $L^2$ extensions, which generalizes the product property of Bergman kernels.